dkarkada/latex-exam/README.md

 ## Making `.exam` files
 A sample exam is provided in `tutorial/sample.exam`.
 Exams are organized into sections, each containing modules.
 Sections and modules are headed by a tag: `[Section]` represents the start of a new section, and `[FRQ]` represents the start of a module for free-response questions.

-A full tour of the expected `.exam` file format can be found in the tutorial files.
+A full tour of the expected `.exam` file format can be found in the documentation and tutorial.